andrewnvrro/Consul-Module/README.md

      consul agent –dev –client=0.0.0.0

 After inputting that command, you can now access console via browser by using the publicip and :8500 port.
+Type in:

-Type in <publicip>:8500
+    <publicip>:8500